 As mentioned we were travelling New Zealand in a campervan so we were following the road until suddenly we were stopped and told to turn back.
 Assuming it was a road accident we planned to set up camp nearby until the road was clear in the morning, this was until we were told the road had literally been swept away due to heavy rainfall literally moments before we got there.

 We were so grateful for our short pee stop at Pukenui on route, otherwise we would have been at the opposite side of the Cape Reinga road and therefor stuck in the North until the road was repaired (or forced to drive on the beach, against our campervan hire policy).

-Had we made it, there was a few things we wished to tick off our New Zealand North Island must see list such as:
+Had we made it, there was a few things we wished to tick off our NZ North Island road trip such as:

 - Witnessing the natural phenomenon of The Tasman Sea colliding with the Pacific Ocean

 - The pohutukawa tree believed to be over 800 years old